Skip to main content

 (Note: This information is about treating acute lymphocytic leukemia (ALL) in adults.
 To learn about ALL in children, see Leukemia in Children.)

-The main treatment for acute lymphocytic leukemia (ALL) in adults is typically long-term chemotherapy (chemo).
-In recent years, doctors have begun to use more intensive chemo regimens, which has led to more responses to treatment.
-But these regimens are also more likely to cause side effects, such as low white blood cell counts.
-Patients may need to take other drugs to help prevent or treat these side effects.
+In recent years, doctors have begun to use more intensive treatments, which has led to more leukemias going into remission.
+But this is also more likely to cause side effects, such as low white blood cell counts.
+People may need to get other drugs to help prevent or treat these side effects.

-Treatment typically takes place in 3 phases:
+Treatment of ALL typically takes place in 3 phases:

 • Induction (remission induction)